-If your overseas application was filed in a country that is a party to the Paris Convention (e.g. China or Japan) or a member of the World Trade Organisation (e.g. Australia or the United Kingdom), and you file for registration in Singapore within 6 months of filing your first overseas application, you can claim priority to the ownership rights in the design.
+If your overseas application was filed in a country that is a party to the Paris Convention (e.g. China or Japan) or a member of the World Trade Organization (e.g. Australia or the United Kingdom), and you file for registration in Singapore within 6 months of filing your first overseas application, you can claim priority to the ownership rights in the design.

-After Your Design has been Registered
+After Your Design Has Been Registered